mesosphere/dcos-docs-site/pages/ksphere/kommander/latest/quick-start/index.md

 For more information, see [Identity Providers](../operations/identity-providers) in the Administrating section.

-## Connecting to a Cloud Provider

-Cloud providers like AWS, Azure and Google can provide the infrastructure for your Konvoy clusters.
-To automate their provisioning, Kommander needs authentication keys to your preferred cloud provider.
-It is possible to have many accounts for a single cloud provider.

-For more information, see [Cloud Providers](../operations/cloud-providers) in the Administrating section.

 ## Creating a Project

 You can create projects to deploy consistent configurations and services to clusters.
 Kommander creates a unique namespace for each managed cluster.
 After you configure roles, secrets, and application services for a project, Kommander distributes the desired state to each project namespace.